mnmistake/app-boilerplate/README.md

 # GraphQL based API written in Golang
 [![Build Status](https://travis-ci.org/raunofreiberg/kyrene.svg?branch=master)](https://travis-ci.org/raunofreiberg/kyrene)

+> Work in progress

+This project serves as a GraphQL based API written in Golang, which is consumed by the front-end via the Apollo client using React.
+State management is done via `apollo-link-state` and authentication is provided by JSON web tokens.
+Still work in progress.

+# Features

 - [x] Base queries & mutations for GraphQL
 - [x] Actual working endpoints for queries & mutations
 - [x] Database integration